iceclementi/imcomingtotyabot/README.md

       As different users have different access privileges, the default Telegram command suggestions cannot be used 😭.
       <br><br>
-      As a compromise, <a href="#inline-queries">inline queries</a> are used to display the available commands to you.
-      <br><br>
-      Alternatively, you may use the <code>/help</code> command for the bot to display the list of commands available to you and their functions.
+      As an alternative, you may use the <code>/keyboard</code> command to show the command keyboard and click on one of the commands.
     </td>
   </tr>
 </table>